ir-engine/developer-docs/docs/d_creator/96_tutorials/02_unreal_bridge.md

 All K8 control plane systems can be access via rest calls to the local network of the gameserver, the functionality of Agones can be done via adding a node in Blueprints.

-The Ethereal Engine matchmaker service exposes the default endopints for open match.
+The iR Engine matchmaker service exposes the default endopints for open match.

 https://github.com/EtherealEngine/ethereal-engine-ops/tree/master/open-match/templates/01-open-match-core.yaml
 https://github.com/EtherealEngine/ethereal-engine-ops/tree/master/open-match/templates/07-open-match-default-evaluator.yaml